MicrosoftDocs/defender-docs/defender-office-365/email-authentication-dkim-configure.md

 - **Initial domain**: cohovineyardandwinery.onmicrosoft.com
 - **Custom domains**: cohovineyard.com and cohowinery.com

-You need to create two CNAME records in each custom domain, for a total of four CNAME records:
+You need to create two CNAME records in DNS in each custom domain, for a total of four CNAME records:

 - **CNAME records in the cohovineyard.com domain**: